albertoursino/graphs-comparison/Midterm Project Report.md

 We introduced a new experiement, that is the one relative to the *nations graphs*.

 During the start of the project we encountered some small issues with the datasets: some city names are written is different ways in the two datasets.
-For esample we can find `Tel Aviv` in the sister cities dataset,
+For example we find `Tel Aviv` in the sister cities dataset and `Tel-aviv` in the airline routes one.
+This is a problem due to the different

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc3NTY4OTc1NywyMTAyNjc0Nzk0LC0yMD
-cwNDc0MzI0LDE1MTgxMDE3NzQsLTE3NDUyNTg5NTMsMTY2NTY2
-MjYwNF19
+eyJoaXN0b3J5IjpbLTEzNzYyNDEwMDgsMjEwMjY3NDc5NCwtMj
+A3MDQ3NDMyNCwxNTE4MTAxNzc0LC0xNzQ1MjU4OTUzLDE2NjU2
+NjI2MDRdfQ==
 -->